paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-100-agricultural-market-transition.md

 **(d) Payment** The Secretary shall make available to a producer eligible for noninsured assistance under this section a payment computed by multiplying—

+(1) the producer’s share of the total acres devoted to the eligible crop; by

-(1) the quantity that is less than 50 percent of the established yield for the crop; by
+(2) the quantity that is less than 50 percent of the approved yield for the crop, as determined by the Secretary; by

-(2)
+(3)

   (A) in the case of each of the 1996 through 1998 crop years, 60 percent of the average market price for the crop (or any comparable coverage determined by the Secretary); or

   (B) in the case of each of the 1999 and subsequent crop years, 55 percent of the average market price for the crop (or any comparable coverage determined by the Secretary); by

-(3) a payment rate for the type of crop (as determined by the Secretary) that—
+(4) a payment rate for the type of crop (as determined by the Secretary) that—

   (A) in the case of a crop that is produced with a significant and variable harvesting expense, reflects the decreasing cost incurred in the production cycle for the crop that is—